Jake1441/data422_group_proj/README.md

 By Jacob Reid, Katie, Rick

 # Topic
-We wanted to build an app that grabs the Vehicle Kilometres Travelled from the government site and combine it with fuel prices by car type, the information is valuable especially in cases where there might be natural disasters to give an indication of what vehicles are most likely to consistently be used across a range of years and when the unusual events happen.
+We wanted to build an app that grabs the Vehicle Kilometres Travelled from the government site and the average fuel price per vehicle class using randomised vehicle types.

 # Project Notes